hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 After the river crossing, the path begins a steeper ascent to Isinlivi.
 There are fabulous views of the canyon below.

-The path merges onto a gravel road that leads Isinlivi.
+The path merges onto a gravel road that leads to Isinlivi.
 Take a right down the grass path that starts before the town’s “bus stop.”
 The bus stop is simply a bench.
-This grassy trail leads to Isinlivi and is quicker and more scenic.

 Isinliví Village

-The picturesque village of Isinliví is snugly nestled into the mountains and boasts a few nearby mirador trails, a skilled wood-work artisan, and a small church.
+The picturesque village of Isinliví is snugly nestled into the mountains and boasts a few nearby mirador trails, a skilled woodwork artisan, and a small church.
 It’s quiet, but that’s where the real charm lies.
-Before getting too comfortable in your guesthouse, make sure to walk the streets and climb up to the short mirador path.

 Where to Sleep in Isinlivi